bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 An InnerPKE private key is a vector *s* over R of length k which is _small_ in a particular way.
 Here `k` is a security parameter akin to the size of a prime modulus.
-For Kyber512, which targets AES-128's security level, the value of k is 2.
+For Kyber512, which targets AES-128's security level, the value of k is 2, for Kyber768 (AES-192 security level) k is 3, and for Kyber1024 (AES-256 security level) k is 4.

 The public key consists of two values:

-- _A_ a uniformly sampled  k by k matrix over R _and_
+- _A_ a k-by-k matrix over R that looks uniformly random _and_
 - _t = A s + e_, where `e` is a suitably small masking vector.

-Distinguishing between such A s + e and a uniformly sampled t is the module learning-with-errors (MLWE) problem.
+Distinguishing between such A s + e and a uniformly sampled t is the decision module learning-with-errors (MLWE) problem.
 If that is hard, then it is also hard to recover the private key from the public key as that would allow you to distinguish between those two.